-where $JE{nijt}$ is the job exit age of worker n in firm i of industry j in year t, and $WageGrad{ijt}$ corresponds to one of the two firm incentive measures which is calculated for each firm and each year.
-Eq.
-(1) relates individual worker's job exit age to the firm-level seniority wage gradient and individual pension accrual rate $ACC{nij}$ . $\eta_n$ is the personal fixed-effect from the AKM wage decomposition, and the vector $X{nijt}$ contains further individual characteristics measured at age 55, i.e., collected social insurance months, job tenure, experience, firm size, the number of sickness and employment days.
-We also control for job exit year, region and industry fixed-effects as well as an indicator variable whether the firm is located in a REBP district.
+where JE{nijt} is the job exit age of worker n in firm i of industry j in year t, and $WageGrad{ijt}$ corresponds to one of the two firm incentive measures which is calculated for each firm and each year.
+Equation 1 relates individual worker's job exit age to the firm-level seniority wage gradient and individual pension accrual rate ACC{nij} . η_n is the personal fixed-effect from the AKM wage decomposition, and the vector X{nijt} contains further individual characteristics measured at age 55, i.e., collected social insurance months, job tenure, experience, firm size, the number of sickness and employment days.
+We also control for job exit year, region and industry fixed-effects as well as an indicator variable whether the firm is located in a REBP district12.
 Since the individuals are subject to several changes of the pension system, we include a second-order polynomial of quarter-of-birth cohorts.

-For computing these accrual rates, we use rich information about employment histories and a new source for retirement information from a new survey (esp. the exact amount of income used for retirement calculation, the exact type of employment in the view of the retirement agency, "Verdichtung von Versicherungszeiten und Pensionsberechnung" (VVP)) of all pensioners in Austria to calculate expected retirement benefits for all potential retirement dates (several years before and after their real retirement date).
-We implement respective legal provisions for different birth cohorts.
-Since we do not see all of our individuals in this new retirement dataset, we use these exactly calculated pensioners and the rich information about employment histories in the data to generate a non-parametric imputation process for the non-observed pensioners.
+This should control for the gradual change by different quarter-of-birth cohorts of several important legislative pension rules, i.e., the increase of early retirement age or the extension of the pension assessment base (Staubli and Zweimüller, 2013).
+Finally, local unemployment rates 1 and 5 years ago are included.
+The key parameter of our individuals in this new retirement dataset, we use these exactly calculated pensioners and the rich information about employment histories in the data to generate a non-parametric imputation process for the non-observed pensioners.
 We used a Random Forest Regression model to impute the missing accrual rates to get a final sample of all retirees that we used in our regression.
 We include a binary indicator for those observations with imputed accrual rates.

-REBP stands for "Regional Extension Benefit Program" which extended the duration of UI benefits for a large group of eligible workers in selected regions (Winter-Ebmer, 2003 or Lalive et al., 2015).
+12REBP stands for "Regional Extension Benefit Program" which extended the duration of UI benefits for a large group of eligible workers in selected regions (Winter-Ebmer (2003) or Lalive et al. (2015)).